phutngo/gen-eth-address/README.md

 $ npm run watch         # this will watch for updates in main.js and update bundle.js
 ```

-Now, open a new terminal and run the following command to serve the web interface.
+Next, open a new terminal and run the following command to serve the web interface.
 ```
 $ npm run reload        # this will serve the app @ localhost:8081 and refresh the page when there are updates
 ```

-Next, open the *index.html* file in a web browser from within the *ethereum-address-generator-js* folder.
-The page you opened from *index.html* will now automatically refresh as you make updates to the *main.js* file in the steps below.
+Now, open a new window in a web browser and go to [localhost:8081](localhost:8081).
+This page will automatically refresh as you make updates to the *main.js* file in the steps below.

 If you run into any problems while implementing this demo application, try opening the developer tools in the browser (Ctrl + Shift + I or F12) and checking the 'Console' tab.